Educational Facilities and Preparation for Employment

 Vocational & Employment Training

-Jefferson Area Technical Vocational Center (JATCC).
-Approved by the State Workforce Education Board, the center provides programs of study and youth apprenticeship opportunities for 10th through 12th grade Jefferson County students in welding, mobile app development, computer engineering technology, criminal justice, EMT, etc.
+SEARK Secondary Career Center.
+Approved by the State Workforce Education Board, the center provides programs of study for 10th through 12th grade Jefferson County students.
+Programs include welding, criminal justice, computer technology, heating and air conditioning, and health sciences.

 Jefferson Regional Medical Center Schools.
 Radiologic Technology - Co-sponsored by SEARK College, this twenty-four month program offers an RT degree; Nursing - this twenty-eight month program, leading to an Associate of Apllied Science in Nursing degree, includes general education courses at SEARK and UAPB; and Respiratory Care - leading to an Associate of Science Degree and CRT credentials, in a cooperative effort with UAMS South Central.